Protective intervention phase outcomes

 - Record the event outcome, including the matters heard, grounds proven (if applicable) and the order details.

 - Check if the case plan aligns with the order and any conditions.
-If it does not, a new version of the case plan will have to be prepared, endorsed and provided to the parents and young person within six weeks.
+If it does not, prepare a new version of the case plan, get it endorsed and provided to the parents and young person within six weeks.

 Case practitioner tasks if the case is to be closed

 - If the case involves a young person with a significant or complex disability or complex medical needs who is 16 and 9 months (and will not be 18 when the case closes), seek the endorsement of the Principal Practitioner to close the case.

 If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place to provide continued support.
 This will increase safeguarding for vulnerable young people who are close to, or are 17, where thereafter Child Protection no longer has statutory authority to intervene.

 - Update the essential information categories with any relevant information.

 - Complete a review risk assessment to inform decision making.

 - Obtain agreement of a team manager that the case is to be closed.